marick/nh/prototypes/p003_test_first/CONVENTIONS.md

 The point of the App Animal is to use asynchronous messaging almost exclusively.
 Making the module looke like a regular model with ordinary functions hides the asynchrony and I think is confusing.
 So I'd prefer not to use those sender functions.
-However, there's no way to attach doc strings to the individual `handle_cast` clauses so Oh Well.

-However, I name them to emphasize their role.
+The `AppAnimal.StructServer` model supports that.
+It defines two (overridable) functions, `cast` and `call`.
+A call of this form is:

+    Switchboard.cast(p_switchboard, :distribute_pulse,
+                                    carrying: pulse,
+                                    to: [destination_name])

+`cast` converts that to this:

+    GenServer.cast(p_switchboard, {:distribute_pulse,
+                                   carrying: pulse, to: [destination_name]})

+However, certain GenServers that use `call` heavily, like `AppAnimal.NetworkBuilder`, are more conventional in style and are called like this:

+    NB.branch(pid, at: name, with: list)

+A disadvantage of this approach is that it gives no place to put `@doc` strings that will appear in the results of `mix docs`.
+(The `handle_cast` versions do not appear in module docs.)

-### Naming the module under tests
+### Naming the module being tested

 When a test file is all about a particular module, I'll often alias the module _U_nder _T_test to `UT`.
 I don't know if that's an OK idea